DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Experiments on well-defined queries

-In this section, we conduct ablation studies to verify the effectiveness of individual components.
-Unless otherwise specified, all experiments use Gemini-2.5-Pro and are performed on the DABStep.

-\textbf{Effectiveness of the data file analysis agent.} The data file analysis agent, $\mathcal{A}_\mathtt{analyzer}$, which provides contextual descriptions of data files, is crucial for achieving high performance.
-When we remove the descriptions, \sname's accuracy on hard-level tasks in the DABStep benchmark drops significantly to 26.98\%.
-While this result is still substantially better than the 12.70\% accuracy of a non-agentic framework, it underscores the importance of the component.
-We hypothesize that the rich context of the given data is vital for enabling \sname~to effectively plan and implement its approach.
+\textbf{Effectiveness of each component.} As shown in Table~\ref{tab:ablation}, the data file analysis agent, $\mathcal{A}_\mathtt{analyzer}$ is crucial for achieving high performance.
+When we remove the descriptions, \sname's accuracy on hard-level tasks in the DABStep drops significantly to 26.98\%.
+While this result is still better than the 12.70\% accuracy of a non-agentic framework, we hypothesize that the rich context of the given data is vital for \sname~to effectively plan and implement its approach.

-To qualitatively demonstrate the effectiveness of our data file analysis agent, we present a comparative case study in Figure~\ref{fig:vs_react}.
-In this example, the competing baseline, ReAct~\citep{yao2023react}, tries to filter data based on a `NextPay' value but fails to execute the request.
-The model incorrectly determines that no such column value exists in the `payment.csv' file due to ReAct's limited understanding of the provided data context.
-On the other hand, \sname~succeeds by first employing its data file analysis to correctly understand the entire data structure.
-This allows it to identify the appropriate column value and accurately filter the data as instructed.
-Further qualitative examples, including full execution logs, showcasing the capabilities of \sname~can be found in Appendix~\ref{app:qual}.
+Moreover, our verifier agent explicitly judges plan sufficiency, rather than just code execution success.
+Here, we compare our approach against a baseline where we generate a full plan at once and use the success of the code execution as the sole plan verifier module, rather than using the step-by-step planning guided by our verifier agent.
+As shown in Table~\ref{tab:ablation}, step-by-step planning by checking the sufficiency using the LLM as a judge is the key component enabling the superior performance of our \sname.

-\textbf{Effectiveness of the router agent.} $\mathcal{A}_\mathtt{router}$ determines whether to append a new step or correct an existing one in the plan.
-Here, we verify its importance against an alternative approach (Variant 2 in Table~\ref{tab:ablation}) where $\mathcal{A}_\mathtt{router}$ is removed.
-In this variant, \sname~only uses $\mathcal{A}_\mathtt{planner}$ to simply add new steps sequentially until the plan is sufficient or a maximum number of iterations is reached.
-As shown in Table~\ref{tab:ablation}, this alternative performs worse on both easy and hard tasks.
-This is because building upon an erroneous step leads to error accumulation, causing subsequent steps to also be incorrect, \ie, correcting errors in the plan is more effective than accumulating potentially flawed steps.
+Finally, we verify $\mathcal{A}_\mathtt{router}$'s importance.
+Specifically, \sname~only uses $\mathcal{A}_\mathtt{planner}$ to add new steps until the plan is sufficient or a maximum number of iterations is reached.
+As shown in Table~\ref{tab:ablation}, this alternative performs worse.
+This is because building upon an erroneous step leads to error accumulation, \ie, correcting errors in the plan is more effective than accumulating potentially flawed steps.

-\textbf{Compatibility with other LLMs.} To evaluate the generalizability of \sname~across LLM types, we conduct additional experiments using GPT-5.
-As shown in Table~\ref{tab:ablation}, \sname~with GPT-5 also achieves promising results on the DABStep benchmark.
-Notably, \sname~with GPT-5 demonstrates stronger performance on easy-level tasks, whereas the Gemini-2.5-Pro excels on hard-level tasks.